-Nikos has found work in Hector’s old bakery.
+Nikos has found work in Hector’s old bakery instead.
 He works with small Nikos – the Albanian.
-We visit in the early hours of the morning after a night out: primitive black stone ovens and burnt, heat-stained walls.
+Giristroula and I visit in the early hours of the morning after a night out: primitive black stone ovens and burnt, heat-stained walls.
 The two of them in their dirty, sweat-soaked white t-shirts and hats throwing the bread into the scorching forges.
 Nikos kneading and pulling at the clingy sheets of flour with a cigarette burning in his mouth, the ash bending long over the dough.
 A blackened silver Madonna icon sits above the ovens.

 Nikos the Albanian wants to move to England.
 He wants me to write him a testimonial for his visa.
 Every day we find he has left something from his garden on our doorstep: a bag full of tomatoes and cucumbers, a pyramid of balanced oranges, a headless chicken.

 This morning a fresh gift of three giant watermelons have been left on our door step.
 I see Nikos the Albanian down by the church.
 He smiles and waves, and acts out a hopeful mime of a letter being written.

 Spring had been good – flowers appearing rapidly in ones and twos on the hillside like firecrackers going off.
 Hundreds of new insects I’d never seen before and couldn’t recognise.
 The re-emergence of the lizards: darting across a hot wall, pausing at the sight of me, frozen with one leg in the air.
-The sun returning like a briefly deposed king.

 One late evening in early May, Olympiakos lost the Greek football cup final.
 There was a great ringing commotion in the church square.
-Everyone came out of their houses to see what was happening and found Markos, the old villager with his black and white beard down to his navel and bald head, swinging high in the night sky from the church bells.
+Everyone had come out of their houses to see what was happening and found Markos, the old villager with his black and white beard down to his navel and bald head, swinging high in the night sky from the church bells.

-I am working for the British Council, doing English examinations.
+I have a job working for the British Council conducting English examinations.
 The end of June in Greece is when the frontistiria take their English examinations.
 Frontistiria are the private schools in Greece that all parents send their kids to as the state schools are too underfunded, the teachers too unfulfilled, for there to be much of a chance of any kid passing their end of school examinations.
-And if you can’t afford to send you child to one of these…well that’s just too bad.
+And if you can’t afford to send you child to one of these after-hour schools…well that’s just too bad.